Clerk charged after wrong man shot during potato chip theft

 Prosecutors say that before the shooting there was an argument and that Durham was holding the door for another man who was leaving with several bags of potato chips without paying.

-Prosecutors allege that Marzok shot at the man taking the potato chips.
+Prosecutors allege Marzok shot at the man taking the potato chips.
 Durham was struck in the chest, but survived.

+The Associated Press left a message Friday seeking comment from Marzok’s attorney.